cesarjmeza/website/readme.md

 ### 👉 Remove Dark Mode

-If you want to remove dark mode from your project, then you have to do it manually from everywhere.
-So we build a custom script to do it for you. you can use the following command to remove dark mode from your project.
+If you want to remove dark mode from your project, you can use the following command to remove dark mode from your project.

 ```bash
 npm run remove-darkmode
 ```

+> **Note:** This command will work before running the `project-setup` script.
+If you have already run the `project-setup` command, then you have to run `npm run theme-setup` first, and then you can run this command.
+Afterward, you can run `npm run project-setup` again.

 ---